rhiot/gitbook/gateway/camel_components/camel_gpsd_component.md

 just connect a GPS receiver to your computer's USB port and read the GPS data - the component will make sure that GPS daemon is up, running and switched to the [NMEA mode](http://www.gpsinformation.org/dale/nmea.htm).
-The component also takes care of parsing the GPSD data read from the server, so you can enjoy the `io.rhiot.component.gps.gpsd.ClientGpsCoordinates` instances received by your Camel routes.
+The component also takes care of parsing the GPSD data read from the server, so you can enjoy the `io.rhiot.datastream.schema.GpsCoordinates` instances received by your Camel routes.

 The GPSD component has been particularly tested against the BU353 GPS unit.